shukurullo2004/html_learnings/README.md

 # html_learnings
 README:

-This is my portfolio, showcasing my educational background, skills, and achievements.
+This is my html learnings and it has my portfolio, showcasing my educational background, skills, and achievements.
 Below is a brief overview of the information included:

 1. Schools:
 - 6-school (2011-2012)